Experience A Weekend in Oxford

 Kickstart your weekend in the heart of it all.
 Get your bearings by climbing the tower of the University Church of St Mary the Virgin for the highest view over Oxford’s skyline.
 As you exit the church, take a stroll around cobbled Radcliffe Square to drink in 360° views of the Radcliffe Camera, part of the University of Oxford’s Bodleian Libraries.

 To maximise your time, pre-book an Oxford Official Walking Tour for a guided walking tour around more of Oxford’s iconic sites and locations.
-Tours are led by accredited guides and usually include entry into one of the University of Oxford’s 39 colleges.
+Tours are led by friendly and knowledgeable guides who will tell you all the hidden secrets and quirky stories of the city and the University of Oxford’s 39 colleges.

 Whilst in the heart of the city, don’t miss Oxford’s incredible museums.
 Choose from the Ashmolean Museum, Britain’s first public museum and home to world-famous artefacts and collections, the History of Science Museum, the Museum of Natural History, and neighbouring Pitt Rivers Museum, the University of Oxford’s quirky museum of anthropology and world archaeology.